Stcdp03/Project2/README_Refactor.md

-We refactored the method runmelee in the Class ClanMelee ,because it is a long method,  by add a private helper method we named it (addParticipants) and we pass (clans, hitPoints,clanNames, clanStats , participants) as a parameter and we invoke addParticipants in the runmelee method.
+We refactored the method runMelee in the Class ClanMelee because it is a long method by adding a private helper method.
+We named it (addParticipants) and we pass
+(clans, hitPoints,clanNames, clanStats , participants)
+as a parameter and we invoke addParticipants in the runMelee method.